Delivery boys and girls: shouldering the festive burden

 Amazon India, another major player in the e-commerce industry, recently announced the expansion of its delivery network for faster deliveries ahead of the festive season.
 "In an effort to provide a seamless shopping experience, we have created opportunities for more than 90,000 seasonal associates across our fulfilment network and customer service sites ahead of the festive season," an Amazon India spokesperson said.

 Pankaj* is part of the brand's delivery network.
 He makes deliveries in Parliament Street and its surrounding areas, and gets Rs 17 per package.
 Since his region of work is mainly office area, most buildings have lifts.
-But there are some buildings in which he has to climb up five floors with his backpack.
+But there are some buildings, like the INS building, in which he has to climb up five floors with his backpack.
 "Some customers are so nice they treat us like we are family members, but many also behave terribly.
 They abuse, and if there's even a slight delay, they shoot a mail to the company.

 "Customers insist I come up and deliver the package, and since I can't leave the bag unattended, I have to carry it all the way up," the 32-year-old said.
 It's not always about delivering goods.